 All students are assigned an e-mail address by the University.
 Your university e-mail address is your last name and first initial (no space in between) @student.wpunj.edu.
 There are several computers for your use in the Graduate Study Room 2041.
 All students are expected to access their university e-mail account frequently.
 Please delete old messages as the University email space is limited.
-General notices of employment positions, conferences and other relevant program information will be posted on the program bulletin board in the central hallway of the Psychology Department and in the Graduate Study Room.
+General notices of employment positions, conferences and other relevant program information will be announced via email or program Facebook page.
 While the Faculty seeks to maintain confidentiality in communicating with students, university email and voicemail are university property and therefore should not be assumed to be confidential.